 My research is applied mathematics based; but I believe in using the powerful combination of experiments, simulations and numerical solution to gain a deeper understanding of a problem from all sides.
 Therefore, my work includes: small (and sometimes large) scale experiments; deriving new models; constructing software packages to simulate discrete particles (MercuryDPM) and solve continuum equations (oomph-lib); and analytical work.
 I am currently involved with projects that include all of these aspects, more details can be found on my research interests page.

-Links to the two software packages I am heavy involved in the development of can be found below:
+Links to the two software packages (MercuryDPM and oomph-lib) I am heavy involved in the development of can be found below:

-Also now offer training, consultancy and support for MercuryDPM via our new company:
+Also now offering training, consultancy and support for MercuryDPM via our spin-off company MercuryLab: